Open-source BOS tomography dataset of high-speed flow over a flight body: Experimental and Computational Methods

 \subsection{Testing Conditions}

 Experimental testing was conducted at VKF Wind Tunnel D at AEDC: a pressure--vacuum blowdown facility.
 High-pressure air was brought to the desired stagnation conditions, routed through a variable-Mach nozzle and square 12-inch test section, and then exhausted into a vacuum sphere.
-The tunnel could operate from Mach~1.5 to 5 and provided stagnation pressures of 5 to 60~psia.
-Further details about the facility are provided by Hofferth and Ogg \cite{Hofferth2019}.
+The tunnel can operate from Mach~1.5 to 5 and provide stagnation pressures of 5 to 60~psia.
+Further details about the facility are reported by Hofferth and Ogg \cite{Hofferth2019}.
 For this campaign, the nozzle was set to generate Mach~4.8 flow, and runs were conducted at $p_\mathrm{0} = 60$~psia and $T_\mathrm{0} = 120$~$^\circ$F. Table~\ref{tab:tests} summarizes the mean and standard deviation of freestream conditions in the tunnel.

 Runs began by pulling the facility to vacuum, at which point reference flow-off images were acquired.
 The tunnel was then brought to the desired condition.
 Once steady flow was established, flow-on images were taken.
 This continued until imaging was complete, after which the tunnel was returned to standby conditions.
 On average, the tests lasted about 200 seconds.